textwire/textwire.github.io/docs/guide.md

 # Textwire.
 A template language for Go.

-> WARNING: Textwire is still in development and is not ready for production use.
+> ⚠️ WARNING: Textwire is still in development and is not ready for production use.
+If you are interested in this project, please star it to show your support and it will help me to prioritize the development of this project.
+Thanks in advance! ❤️

 Textwire is a simple yet powerful templating language for Go.
 It is designed to easily inject variables from Go code into a template file or just a regular string.
 It is inspired by Go's syntax and has a similar syntax to make it easier for Go developers to learn and use it.